-A. FORMAL COMPLAINT
+B. FORMAL COMPLAINT

 The Sexual Misconduct Resolution Process is initiated by a Complainant providing the Title IX Coordinator a written, signed Formal Complaint describing the facts alleged.
-See the section titled Filing a Formal Complaint in Section 11.B.3.
+See the section titled Filing a Formal Complaint.

-B. NOTICE OF ALLEGATIONS
+C. NOTICE OF ALLEGATIONS

 The Title IX Coordinator will draft and provide a written Notice of Allegations to any Party alleged to have violated this Policy.
 Such notice will occur as soon as practicable, but no more than 10 days, after the University receives a Formal Complaint of the allegations, if there are no extenuating circumstances.
-The Parties will be notified by their University email accounts if they are a Student or Employee, and by other reasonable means if they are neither.